vokimon/apunts/math/math-3n1.md

     fk+1 = fk + [ (fk>>1) + (fk&1) ]   (odd)
     fk+1 = fk - [ (fk>>1) + (fk&1) ]   (even)

-### Oddity of n dependens just on the n lower bytes
+### Oddity of fk(n) dependens just on the k+1 lower bytes of n

-Theorem: The oddity of the kth member of the sequence for n is determined just by the k least significative bits of n.
+Theorem: The oddity of the kth member of the sequence for n is determined by just the k+1 least significative bits of n.

 Demonstration: